 - Writing a reStructuredText document, and using Sphinx for publishing.

-Every modern text editor supports markdown, so you can use your current tools to start writing documentation.
-Be sure to install extensions for markdown syntax highlighting and spell-checking.
-If you don’t use a text editor, or your text editor does not support markdown, follow the steps below to set up Visual Studio Code:
+Every modern text editor supports Markdown, so you can use your current tools to start writing documentation.
+Be sure to install extensions for Markdown syntax highlighting and spell-checking.
+If you do not use a text editor, or your text editor does not support Markdown, follow the steps below to set up Visual Studio Code:

 - Go to https://code.visualstudio.com/ and download the installer for your platform.

 - Click the Extensions button on the left and install two extensions: Spell Right by Bartosz Antosik, and Markdown PDF by yzane.

 Create a new file.
 You can now start writing your documentation in Markdown.
 If you do not know the syntax, go to https://commonmark.org/help/ and read through the short tutorials.
 They cover everything you need to know to write documentation as code in standardized Markdown.